Ama Governor: Controversy

-In November 2022, the General Legal Council of Ghana decided to put on hold Ama's call to Ghana's Bar due to a petition that was filed against her by Justice Cynthia Pamela A. Addo who is the Secretary of the Council.
-It is stated in the petition Ama was seen in videos that were making rounds and were described as "conduct unbecoming of an applicant to be called to the Bar."
+In November 2022, the General Legal Council of Ghana decided to put Ama's call to Ghana's Bar on hold due to a petition that was filed against her by an unidentified Petitioner.
+It is stated in the petition that Ama was seen in videos and was described as having "conduct unbecoming of an applicant to be called to the Bar".
+Ama's call to the bar was subsequently suspended.

 Aftermath

 Some Ghanaians on social media started an online petition against the General Legal Council.
 They protested the suspension of Ama's call to Ghana's Bar and called the petition "Justice for Ama Governor".

 Criticism

-Francis-Xavier Sosu criticized the General Legal Council for deciding not to call a 'qualified' law student to the bar due to a bad character and that she has a freedom of speech and expression in her private spaces.
+Francis-Xavier Sosu criticized the General Legal Council for deciding not to call a 'qualified' law student to the bar due to "bad character" and that she has freedom of speech and expression in her private spaces.

 Support

 Ghanamanti Wayo who is a lawyer backed the decision of the General Legal Council claiming some images of Ama in her private life were 'inappropriate' and that Ama could be compromised after she becomes a judge.

 Fatimatu Abubakar also claimed people faced similar fates in previous years due to law students' failure to show character expected of them.

 Lawyer Moses Foh-Amoaning, also claimed he is in support of the decision of the General Legal Council.

 Haruna Amaliba, a member of the National Democratic Congress also claimed to support the decision of the General Legal Council.